sermon: Entanglement with the Yoke of Bondage

 So our physical situation should have little effect on our fulfillment of this instruction.
 Paul stated this truth in Galatians 3.

-Galatians 3:28 There can be neither Jew nor Greek; there can be neither bond nor free. . . you are all one in Christ Jesus.
+Galatians 3:28 There is neither Jew nor Greek, there is neither bond nor free. . . for you are all one in Christ Jesus.

 God does not favor masters above slaves.
 Slaves and servants are to serve their masters as they serve Christ—from a genuine heart.
 Masters are to treat their slaves and servants as Christ treats them—with good will.

-Ephesians 6:5 Servants, be obedient to them that are your masters according to the flesh, with fear and trembling, in singleness [or, sincerity] of your heart, as unto Christ.
+Ephesians 6:5 Bondservants, be obedient to those who are your masters according to the flesh, with fear and trembling, in sincerity of heart, as to Christ.

 This is instruction to servants includes slaves, servants, employees, and anyone else who does service for someone else.

-Ephesians 6:6-9 Not with eyeservice, as menpleasers; but as the servants of Christ, doing the will of God from the heart; with good will doing service, as to the Lord, and not to men.
-Knowing that whatsoever good thing any man does, the same shall he receive of the Lord, whether he be bond or free.
-And, you masters, do the same things unto them, forbearing threatening: knowing that your Master also is in heaven; neither is there respect of persons with Him.
+Ephesians 6:6-9 Not with eyeservice, as menpleasers, but as bondservants of Christ, doing the will of God from the heart, with goodwill doing service, as to the Lord, and not to men, knowing that whatever good anyone does, he will receive the same from the Lord, whether he is a slave or free.
+And, you masters, do the same things to them, giving up threatening, knowing that your own Master also is in heaven; and there is partiality with Him.

 Christianity includes definite guidelines for human action in every area of life.
 No Christian should ever be afraid to condemn slavery or any other human action that causes suffering.
 I say this because, in the last days, people do just that.
 They are afraid to orally condemn specific evil actions.
 So we see today even Christians cowering to the thought of stating outrightly that homosexuality, or abortion, is wrong.
 We all tend to cower in that way.